To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Five people were killed and 50 more were injured on Sunday when attacks spread to Cleveland and later to Jeppestown and surrounds, Johannesburg police said.

 By Sunday evening, several shops in the CBD had been looted, Mail & Guardian reporters said, with burglar bars pulled down, doors smashed and merchandise stolen.
-There were also reports of foreigners being attacked as they stepped off trains at Park station.

 Speaking at San Lameer after a meeting of the International Investment Council, Mbeki said it is important for police to act firmly.
 “We hope that the panel and the police will work together and help us answer who is behind this.”